top of page

 The verb 'profess' has its etymological roots in Latin.
 It is derived from the Latin word 'professus,' which is the past participle of 'profiteri,' meaning 'to declare openly' or 'to acknowledge.'
 In English, 'profess' means to openly declare or affirm a belief, opinion, profession, or commitment.
 It implies a sincere and public acknowledgment of one's beliefs or qualifications, often with a degree of formality.
 'Profess' is commonly used in the context of making solemn declarations, such as professing one's love, faith, or allegiance.
 It underscores the act of openly avowing or acknowledging something, emphasizing the straightforward and explicit nature of the declaration.

-Quiz: Find the meaning of the verb profess:
+Find the correct meaning of the verb profess:

 Try Again!